kdbaustert/url_shortener/README.md

 #API Reference

-Use postman do a POST request to localhost:3000/api/v1/url with the following data inside body
+Use postman do a POST request to localhost:3000/api/v1/url with the following data inside body it needs to be raw JSON

 ```
 {